DIFFUSE IDIOPATHIC SKELETAL HYPEROSTOSIS (DISH)

 While the exact cause of DISH is unknown, several preventive measures may help reduce the risk of developing the condition or alleviate symptoms:

-• Maintaining a healthy weight and adopting a balanced diet to reduce the risk of metabolic abnormalities.
+- Maintaining a healthy weight and adopting a balanced diet to reduce the risk of metabolic abnormalities.
 Weight loss plays a crucial role in preventing Diffuse Idiopathic Skeletal Hyperostosis (DISH).
-Shedding excess pounds can mitigate the occurrence of conditions that are often linked with DISH, such as diabetes and high blood pressure.
+Shedding excess pounds can mitigate the occurrence of conditions that are often linked with DISH.
 By maintaining a healthy weight, you not only reduce the strain on your skeletal system but also improve your overall metabolic health.
 This preventive approach helps you manage or even avert the development of DISH and its associated complications.

-What Can Cause a Serious Fracture With Someone With DISH
+What Can Cause a Serious Fracture in Someone With DISH

 Even a minor impact can cause a serious fracture in someone with Diffuse Idiopathic Skeletal Hyperostosis (DISH).
 This condition leads to the fusion of the spine, which makes it less flexible.
 As a result, any low-energy trauma or small fall can focus intense force on a specific part of the spine, leading to a significant fracture.